cwreed/cv/src/modules/research.typ

   location: [New York, NY],
   description: list(
-    [Developed deep learning pipeline to detect floods on smallholder croplands in sub-Saharan Africa using Sentinel-1 and Sentinel-2 satellite imagery], [Conducted geospatial time series analysis to assess the impact of floods on crop yields and food security in sub-Saharan Africa], ),
+    [Developed deep learning pipeline to detect floods on smallholder croplands in sub-Saharan Africa using Sentinel-1 and Sentinel-2 satellite image time series], [Conducted geospatial time series analysis to assess the impact of floods on crop yields and food security in sub-Saharan Africa], ),